niloysannyal/AI_Chat_Log_Summarizer/README.md

 This project aims to:
 - Automatically process multiple `.txt` chat log files
-- Extract and display basic statistics (e.g., number of user/AI messages)
+- Extract and display basic statistics (e.g., total exchanges, number of user/AI messages, 5 most frequent keywords)
 - Identify the most common keywords used in the conversations
 - Generate human-readable summaries